(Posted on Melissa Chen’s Facebook Jan 3, 2017)

-4. FWIW, Mr. Gopalan Nair, a self-imposed exiled lawyer practising Immigration law in California, is an unceasingly strident critic of Singapore’s government.
-He happened to be the one who rejected Amos’ initial request for free legal representation in his U.S. asylum bid.
-I find his assessment of Amos’ character defect to be relevant on his Dec.
-23, 2016 blog, i.e., Mr. Nair’s reference to Amos’ insufferable arrogance and egotism.
-He was commenting to the effect that Amos’ overbearing, pathological narcissism never ceases to manifest itself in spades and that will not endear him to his asylum quest in America.
+4. FWIW, Mr. Gopalan Nair, an ex-Singaporean self-imposed exiled lawyer now practising Immigration law in California, is an unceasingly strident critic of the Singapore government.
+He was initially approached by Amos but rejected his request for pro bono representation in his U.S. asylum bid.
+Verily, I find his assessment of Amos’ character defect to be poignant in his Dec.
+23, 2016 blog, in which he made reference to Amos’ insufferable arrogance and egotism.
+Indeed, Amos’ overbearing, pathological narcissism never ceases to manifest itself in spades which will not endear him to his asylum quest in America.
 So Melissa, I trust when it is all said and done, he would treat you with better respect than he did with Vincent Law — a Good Samaritan to Amos only to be falsely accused of sexual molestation simply because of Amos’ insatiable avidity for narcissistic media publicity.
 It is however my opinion that it isn’t too late to advise him to do an about-face and return home to serve and complete his National Service right of passage to adulthood instead of shirking it and gambling his hope on the spin of the asylum wheel which may take 3 to 4 years, putting him literally in a state of suspended limbo in no-man’s land.

 5. Finally, as an aside below, FYI, Amos is no advocate of free speech — he is the antithesis of it.
 He selectively censored what he deemed unpalatable in his own neighborhood.
 Case in point: featured below is a censorious post of mine on his Facebook page that he expurgated with glee.

 (An October 4 2016 post on Amos Yee’s Facebook which he deleted with dispatch.)